To help your business endure these uncertain times, there are some steps you can follow to help your team stay healthy and informed.

 There are no federal laws that require paid sick time, although some states and cities do require it.
 Workers who won’t be paid for time off are more likely to come to the office with virus symptoms.

 If you don’t currently offer pay for sick time, consider changing that policy, at least temporarily.
-You might also offer more flexibility with current policies, such as allowing employees to access PTO days in advance.
+You might also offer more flexibility with current policies, such as allowing employees to access PTO days

 Keep in mind that a healthy employee might need time off to care for sick family members.
 Children nationwide are being dismissed from school with little notice, requiring parents to take time off.